-If you suffer with AGA (androgentic alopecia), or are genetically disposed to it, there are 3 areas that need to be addressed in order for your scalp and follicles to maintain and/or regain their health.
+If you suffer from AGA (androgenetic alopecia) or are genetically disposed to it, 3 areas need to be addressed in order for your scalp and follicles to maintain and/or regain their health.

-When testosterone enters the follicles of those genetically disposed to MPB, the hair follicles increase their production of the enzyme 5-alphareductase.
-In turn, this converts testosterone into a hormone called DHT.
-Once the follicles are exposed to DHT, they enter the resting stage and begin to weaken and shrink.
-At the same time circulation is reduced.
-In time, the follicle structure becomes so withered and shallow that the scalp can no longer sustain hair growth.
-The hair growth cycle is altered and the follicles begin to spend more time in the resting phase and less in the growing phase.
+Over time, the follicle structure becomes so withered and shallow that the scalp can no longer sustain hair growth.
+With the hair growth cycle altered, the follicles begin to spend more time in the resting phase and less in the growing phase.
 Hair continues to fall out at the normal rate, but it is not replaced.
-The atrophied follicles become dormant and are not believed to be dead, but rather could be revived with proper stimulation.
+The atrophied follicles become dormant.
+They are not believed to be dead, but rather revival is possible with proper stimulation.

-Saw Palmetto, Pumpkin Seed, Stinging nettle – all synthetic free botanicals - work to inhibit DHT from binding to the follicle, inhibit the enzyme 5-ar from converting testosterone into DHT and supplying the follicles with copious amounts of nutrients and essential fatty acids – all the while supplying the scalp with anti-inflammatory, anti-bacterial protection to enable the best possible environment for healthy hair growth to continue.
-And zero drug related side effects!
+Saw Palmetto, Pumpkin Seed, and Stinging nettle – all synthetic-free botanicals - work to inhibit DHT from binding to the follicle.
+They inhibit the enzyme 5-ar from converting testosterone into DHT.
+They supply the follicles with copious amounts of nutrients and essential fatty acids – all the while supplying the scalp with anti-inflammatory, anti-bacterial protection to enable the best possible environment for healthy hair growth to continue.
+And zero drug-related side effects!

 Read what others are saying about their experience with the drug-free alternative HAIRMETTO®.